-We really wanted to include at least one plant light fixture that uses COB (chip on board) technology on this list, but most COB lights are much more expensive than the other options here.
-We’re trying to keep everything around the same price, apart from Advanced Platinum, because we feel this is the sweet spot of price vs. performance.
+I really wanted to include at least one plant light fixture that uses COB (chip on board) technology on this list, but most COB lights are either very expensive or very low quality.

-It combines two white COBS (one with a 3000K color temperature and one with a 600K color temp), with supplementary diodes to boost the spectrum in those wavelengths that plants need the most to grow (blue and red) and add some IR and UV light.
+They combines white COBS (with a 3000K color temperature and with a 600K color temp) with supplementary diodes to boost the spectrum in those wavelengths that plants need the most to grow (blue and red) and add some IR and UV light.

-The Phlizon 1000W COB ships with an adjustable ratchet hanger, a hanging kit, a power cable, grow glasses and a thermometer and humidity monitor.
-It is covered by a 2-year factory warranty and has a 30-day money back guarantee.
+The Phlizon COB lights ship with an adjustable ratchet hanger, a hanging kit, a power cable, grow glasses and a thermometer and humidity monitor.
+They are covered by a 2-year factory warranty and have a 30-day money back guarantee.

-Features Of The Phlizon 1000 COB LED Grow Light
+Features Of The Phlizon COB LED Grow Lights

 - Top Rated CREE COBs — more efficient and last longer